Uncover Edinburgh's Hidden Design Gems

 53 London Street, Edinburgh EH3 6EX

 [Image credit: theimagecollective]

-The Pillar Gallery is part of a wider area on the top floor of Ocean Terminal called The Space, taken care of by The Image Collective, the Leith photography community.
+The Space is taken care of by The Image Collective, the Leith photography community.
 On large pillars and industrial wall space, 7 days a week, the public can view rotating exhibitions from various emerging and established artists and photographers.

 The Space, Ocean Terminal, Ocean Drive, Leith, Edinburgh EH6 6JJ

 [Image credit: biscuitfactoryed]